Abakaliki: Etymology

 The name Abakaliki originally means 'Aba Nkaleke' and is the name of a community in Izzi land (Nkaleke).

 History

-Abakaliki was an important center for the slave trade in the 17th century.
+Abakaliki was an important centre for the slave trade in the 17th century.
 The slave trade continued in the area with Aro raids into Abakaliki and surrounding areas through the 18th century.

 The Odozi Obodo Society was a secret cult that operated between 1954 and 1958 in Abakaliki.